leftwm/leftwm/README.md

 ---
 **NOTE**
-The line `workspaces = []` needs to be removed, or commented out if a configuration like the following example is used.
+The line `workspaces = []` needs to be removed or commented out if a configuration like the following example is used.

 ---